posit-dev/rsconnect-python/README.md

 prepared `manifest.json` file.
 See ["Deploying R or Other Content"](#deploying-r-or-other-content) for details.

-> If you're looking for documentation about the `rsconnect-admin` CLI, find them [here](./README_ADMIN.md)
+> If you're looking for documentation about the `rsconnect-admin` CLI, find it [here](./README_ADMIN.md)